SoEBeS/blog.soebes.io/content/posts/2023/10/2023-11-XX-maven-jacoco-multi-module-configuration/index.md

   - plugin-configuration
 ---
 # Overview
 The first article was the simple one, because it was on a single module project.
+That means all information which is needed is available within the same module.
+The only relevant part would be in which phase the information is being created.

+This
-This article will goto the configuration for a multi module build.
+article will goto the configuration for a multi module build.